Last year we built a semi-custom closet for the girls and got their clothes organized with the

 - Fold clothes so they can easily be seen

 Create a Functional Space

-The best thing we did to keep our kids’ clothes organized was to create a functional closet.
-Having the clothes at eye level has been such a lifesaver.
-The girls can grab the dresses they want very easily, and they can put away their own dresses as well.
+The very best closet organization idea we had was to keep our kids’ clothes at eye level.
+Having the clothes at eye level has been such a lifesaver because the girls can grab the dresses they want very easily.
+It’s also great because they are able to put away their own dresses as well giving them a sense of responsibility.
 The closet is also very functional because it provides even more drawer space.
-We have a nice sized dresser but it’s still not enough for the two girls.
+We have a nice-sized dresser but it’s still not enough for the two girls.
 We keep all of Peighton’s clothes in the closet drawers and all of Millie’s clothes in the dresser.
 This system works perfectly for them.
 No drawers are overflowing, and they are surprisingly neat (with the exception of the days they decide on having fashion shows).

 Fold Clothes So They Can Easily Be Seen

 I have to be honest, I have generally scoffed at the KonMari method.
 I haven’t watched a single second of her show on Netflix.
 I’ve scrolled past every post I’ve seen on it.
 For whatever reason, it hasn’t interested me and I don’t want to decide what sparks joy.
 That being said, I was intrigued by how she folds clothing.
 I tried it out after the last clothing purge and it made a huge difference, especially for the girls.
 It allows them to see all of their clothing easily.
 No more rifling through the drawers looking for a specific pair of leggings.
 They could see them all right away.
 This way of folding clothes also creates more space in the drawers – which we can all use.

 Periodically Remove Outgrown Clothing